MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/copilot-rename-controls.md

 [This article is prerelease documentation and is subject to change.]

 Canvas apps often contain numerous controls, so it's important to name them meaningfully for better maintenance and collaboration.
-By enabling the **Proactive control rename feature**, Copilot will suggest relevant names for multiple controls at once.
-When a control’s name is updated, Copilot will also update the control’s name across all references, such as formulas.
+By enabling the **Proactive control rename feature**, Copilot suggests relevant names for multiple controls at once.
+When a control’s name is updated, the name is updated across all references.

 Currently, the following controls are supported: